Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-This $\hat{V}$ is considered the output of the approximate policy evaluation step of the policy iteration algorithm.
-For determining the overall error of this estimate, the intermediate task is to bound the difference between this and the true solution on these data points, i.e, $\Vert V - \hat{V} \Vert_N$, as a function of the number of data points and the complexity of the function class under consideration.
+To determine the expected error of the value estimates in the specified norm, the intermediate task is to bound the empirical error, which is the difference between the true solution and the estimate on the given data points that have been used to determine the estimate.
+We derive a bound on $\Vert V - \widehat{V} \Vert_N$ as a function of the number of data points and the complexity of the function class under consideration.